Qz07/powerOutage-Analysis/README.md

 <iframe src="assets/hist-duration.html" width=800 height=600 frameBorder=0></iframe>

 It is a right skewed graph, so that means majority power outage is within 20,000 mins.
 The tail of the histogram drag till 100k, this resembles the presense of outliers.
 Thus, when considering a valid aggration method, using the **median** will be more accurate in measuring the central tendency of the outage duration.
-The choice of median can be traced back to our orginal quesiton of how the relationship of outage duration with GSP in general, when only taking the median, we can cut off on the influence of outlier's impact on the dataset.
+The choice of median can be traced back to our orginal quesiton of the weight of economic factors on outage duration, when only taking the median, we can cut off on the influence of outlier's impact on the dataset.

 ## Bivariate Analysis

 Tracking back to the question, we wanted to observe which factor weighted the most in a sever power outage.
 First, it is important to see the trend of outage duration over the past years.
-We groupby the year and
+We groupby the year to choose the aggrate method of median for the test statists to observe the change of outage duration and how it differents over the years.

 <iframe src="assets/duration-year.html" width=800 height=600 frameBorder=0></iframe>

+Apperantly, there is a decreasing trend on the utility GSP contribution over time.
+It correponds to the previous line plot on the year vs. outage time duration.
+This implies that as the times go both outage time duration and relative GSP constribution of utility industry decrease

+<iframe src="assets/GSP-relation-to-duration.html" width=800 height=600 frameBorder=0></iframe>

 There is a decreasing trend on the utility GSP contribution over times.
-It correponds to the previous line plot on the year vs. outage time duration.
+It correponds to the previous scatter plot on the year vs. outage time duration.
 This implies that as the times go both outage time duration and relative GSP constribution of utility industry decrease.

 we wanted to observe the weight of economic factors on the severity of the power outage.
 A bivariate graph is created to analysis the trend in utility industies' GSP against years.

-<iframe src="assets/GSP-relation-to-duration.html" width=800 height=600 frameBorder=0></iframe>

-Apperantly, there is a decreasing trend on the utility GSP contribution over time.
-It correponds to the previous line plot on the year vs. outage time duration.
-This implies that as the times go both outage time duration and relative GSP constribution of utility industry decrease

 ## Pivot Table
 To look more into the trend of the power outages relationship to economic standards, we assigned high and low labels on GSP accourding to the mean GSP.